 Hayssen Academic Resource Center

-The mission of the Hayssen Academic Resource Center (HARC) is to address the academic support needs of the students, faculty, and staff of Lakeland College by providing information, skills training, and support in the areas of learning skills, critical thinking, information access, and assessment of students and their skills and competencies.
+The mission of the Hayssen Academic Resource Center (HARC) is to address the academic support needs of the students, faculty, and staff of Lakeland University by providing information, skills training, and support in the areas of learning skills, critical thinking, information access, and assessment of students and their skills and competencies.

 Tutoring and Academic Support

-- We help students who are underprepared students for the demands of a 4-year college experience to become prepared to meet those demands.
+- We help students who are underprepared for the demands of a 4-year college experience to become prepared to meet those demands.

 - We help students who are prepared to meet the demands of a 4-year college experience to become advanced in their studies.